College of Medicine MD Curriculum

 Guatemala

 Dr. Ruch’s elective description: Petén is the largest and northernmost department of Guatemala.
 It accounts for approximately one third of the geographical area of Guatemala, but roughly 3.4% of the population.
 The department is bordered by Belize to the East and Mexico to the North and West.
-This region is best known for its Mayan ruins, which attract thousands of visitors from the US yearly.
-The Petén was first settled by the ancient Mayans as early as the 4th century BC.
-Students are encouraged to explore the cultural heritage and archeological sites in Guatemala to embrace this country' s rich and varied history.
+This region is best known for its Mayan ruins, which attract thousands of visitors from the U.S. yearly.
+Petén was first settled by the ancient Mayans as early as the 4th century BC.
+Students are encouraged to explore the cultural heritage and archeological sites in Guatemala to embrace this country's rich and varied history.

-Students will clinically participate by performing pap smears and HPV swabs, working with cytotechnologists to stain and read slides, and observing Guatemalan health promoters performing VIAA.
+Students will clinically participate by performing Pap smears and HPV swabs, working with cytotechnologists to stain and read slides, and observing Guatemalan health promoters performing VIAA.
 Students will work with Guatemalan nurses to obtain focused health histories, including assessing for potential exposures and risk factors.
 Additionally, students will perform health outreach and complete health education projects in the communities.
 The project is collaborating with the National Institute of Health for further analysis of biopsy specimen, including evaluating for the presence of potential carcinogens from wood smoke.
 This project is expected to have a substantial impact on cervical cancer screening throughout Guatemala.
-Students will not only gain clinical experience, but will also develop an understanding of public health policy in underserved populations.
+Students will not only gain clinical experience, but will also develop an understanding of public-health policy in underserved populations.
 Students will also work with Dr. Ruch during a week of gynecological surgeries.
 They will assist in surgeries as needed and will help prepare the patients preoperatively and care for them post-operatively.

-Dr. Paat’s Course Description: Students will be given an opportunity to travel with other health care professionals to a foreign country and deliver care to those in need.
+Dr. Paat’s Course Description: Students will be given an opportunity to travel with other health-care professionals to a foreign country and deliver care to those in need.
 The specialty of medicine will be dependent on the attending physician.
 Students will gain experience in developing a differential diagnosis and treatment plans for patients with various medical and surgical problems.

 It is estimated that 20% of Guatemalans lack regular access to healthcare.
 Experts attribute poor access to a variety of entrenched social and political causes including insufficient taxation, a high concentration of wealth, and poor implementation of social policies.
 Forty percent of children have been found to be chronically malnourished and approximately 30% of pregnant women lack appropriate nutrition.
-The percentages for malnourishment go up when indigenous Guatemalans, considered to be 40% of the population, are analyzed separately[vii].
+The percentages for malnourishment go up when indigenous Guatemalans, considered to be 40% of the population, are analyzed separately.

 Guatemala has made strides in some areas, though there are others where more work is needed.
-A national vaccination program now provides a series of ten vaccines for 92% of infants throughout the country.
-Efforts are currently underway to decrease the incidence of onchocerciasis, Chaga’s disease, and malaria, however Guatemala still has more cases of Malaria than any other country in the Americas.
-HIV/AIDS is a growing problem in the nation with insufficient antiretroviral drugs available and a poor infrastructure in place to distribute those that there are[viii].
+A national vaccination program now provides a series of 10 vaccines for 92% of infants throughout the country.
+Efforts are currently underway to decrease the incidence of onchocerciasis, Chaga’s disease, and malaria; however, Guatemala still has more cases of malaria than any other country in the Americas.
+HIV/AIDS is a growing problem in the nation with insufficient antiretroviral drugs available and a poor infrastructure in place to distribute those that there are.

 BACK TO LOCATIONS